pratishtha1102/DSAinJS/README.md

 # DSAinJS
-This repository provides basic to hard-level DSA questions taken from various online websites with solutions in Javascript
+This repository provides basic to hard-level DSA questions taken from geek for geek website with solutions in Javascript